Hariharanashok/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 /*
 Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.

-Developed by: MOUNESH P
+Developed by: HARIHARAN A

-RegisterNumber: 212222230084
+RegisterNumber: 212222100012

 */

 HALF ADDER